Canon 1D Mark II N vs T6s

 - More heavily discounted: Has been available for much longer (launched in August 2005).

-Reasons to prefer the Canon EOS Rebel T6s:
+Arguments in favor of the Canon EOS Rebel T6s:

 - More detail: Has more megapixels (24 vs 8.2MP), which boosts linear resolution by 71%.

 - Better image quality: Scores markedly higher (4 points) in the DXO overall evaluation.

 - More dynamic range: Captures a broader range of light and dark details (0.8 EV of extra DR).

 - Better jpgs: Has a more modern image processing engine (DIGIC 6 vs DIGIC II).